The Best Santiago Wine Tours—Concha y Toro Winery and Santa Rita

 Concha y Toro Winery (Viña Concha y Toro, Shell and Bull)

-Unfortunately, we visited Chile in September when it’s winter in the southern hemisphere.
-The vines were dormant and brown but still very picturesque and they looked very much like the vineyards I have seen in other countries, only with a stunning backdrop of the Andes Mountains.
+Unfortunately, we visited Chile in September when it was winter in the southern hemisphere.
+The vines were dormant and brown but still very picturesque, and they looked very much like the vineyards I have seen in other countries, only with a stunning backdrop of the Andes Mountains.

 Santa Rita Vineyard (Viña Santa Rita)